brandonjparrott/saas-interview-challenge1/CHALLENGE.md

 ###### Are there any shortcomings of the code?

-Yes, this system is not production ready.
-I wasn't able to take the time to write the necessary tests and handle all possible edge cases.
-Using Node JS for the worker could also be problematic because Node is single threaded.
+Yes, right off the bat I a missing unit and integration tests for the API and Worker.
+I am also not handling all possible edge cases or proper error handling.
+Currently if a job on the queue has failed or stalled it will not be removed from redis.

-Ideally I would want to deploy to a managed cluster like GKE and use a language that supports concurrency.
+I would also look into a different queue library such as node-celery and run Python/celery on the worker.

-Depending on the problem there could be multiple ways to implement a worker design pattern.
-Could get away with running a long living service that polls from the queue, or design a Kubernetes Job that spins up when a event is triggered.
+I used Node/Typescript because I was more familiar with the language and haven't had much of a chance to play around with GoLang.
+Using node has added it's own limitations when it comes to processing requests concurrently.

 ###### How might this project be scaled?

-Locally we can scale horizontally by scaling the worker pod and increasing the replica count.
+We can scale horizontally by scaling the worker pod and increasing the replica count in the worker k8s deployment yaml.

 Adding multiple API replicas and implementing a load balancer to increase request throughput.